 July 2020 was the 30th anniversary of the 2021 ADA Guidelines.
 Without the law, the situation today in a time of the pandemic would be much worse.

 The latest news related to ADA is that an employee with a disability who gets fired before providing a return-to-work date can go to trial on their ADA claims.

 Another highlight in ADA Guidelines 2021 regarding this is, a Middlebury-based soap company in Vermont has been awarded as Spirit of the ADA Award.

-ADA and in extension the 2021 ADA Guidelines compliance is necessary as this prohibits being bias based on disability.
+ADA and in extension the 2022 ADA Guidelines compliance is necessary as this prohibits being biased based on disability.
 The government ensures that the disabled have access to a conventional American life, including all digital content.